 Wash hands regularly using antibacterial soap

-Use hand sanitizer regularly
+Use hand sanitizer regularly to include arrival and departure from job sites.

-Use masks or gloves when requested by clients
+Use masks or gloves when requested by clients.

 Please note:

 There may be times that we need to alter the size or location of our crew as well as their work hours in order to ensure that everyone is working under optimal conditions.
-As is standard, Zenith Services management will be remotely monitoring all jobs and request that we receive timely notifications from our customers regarding anything that could impact our team in an effort to ensure their safety.
+As is standard, Zenith Services management will be remotely monitoring all jobs and request that we receive timely notifications from our customers regarding anything that could impact our team to ensure their safety.
 As with any safety rule on a job site, we reserve the right to remove our employees from any situation that has a potential for exposure.

 Zenith Services will work in partnership with our customers to address any additional requirements that have been put in place at facilities and on the job site.